 • Industry wants to contribute to the learning and development of young people and ensure that they are entering the labour market with the skills they need to succeed at work.
 The P-TECH model provides a framework for effective cross-sector collaboration and enables industry to be actively involved in supporting young people to gain the skills and understandings that will strengthen their prospects for employment.

-• The support industry provides could include, but is not limited to: working with teachers to align classroom learning to the skills employers need; providing opportunities for hands on workplace learning; supporting authentic project-based learning (either in the workplace or at school); offering mentor support for students; and enabling access to the latest technologies used by industry.
+• The support industry provides could include, but is not limited to: working with teachers to align classroom learning to the skills employers need; providing opportunities for hands on workplace learning; supporting authentic project-based learning either in the workplace or at school and offering mentored support for students.

 The Australian Government has engaged the Skilling Australia Foundation to assist local stakeholders as they work together to implement P-TECH styled learning programmes in Geelong and Ballarat.